-Wood functions as leading voice for The Foundry, producing regular commentary and making media appearances to explain and promote Heritage’s key policy solutions for the most critical issues to Americans.
-She provides quick, incisive analysis of breaking news and astute commentary that persuades and activates audiences necessary to achieve conservative policy victories.
-She also carries the Heritage message to hundreds of thousands of members and represents The Foundry at events around the country.
+Wood functions as a leading voice for The Daily Signal, producing regular commentary and making media appearances to explain and promote Heritage’s key policy solutions on the issues of the day.
+She also represents Heritage and The Daily Signal at events around the country.

-Wood, previously a member of the senior management team, has worked since 2006 to develop and execute strategies to promote Heritage’s policy solutions for advancing free enterprise, limited government, individual freedom, traditional American values, and a strong national defense.
+Previously a member of Heritage’s senior management team, Wood worked to develop and execute strategies to promote Heritage’s policy solutions for advancing free enterprise, limited government, individual freedom, traditional American values, and a strong national defense.

-Since 2011, Wood and her creative team have introduced audiences and organizations to policy agendas such as Saving the American Dream, Heritage’s detailed plan to solve the national debt crisis, simplify taxes, redesign entitlement programs and make health care affordable.
-She oversaw Leadership for America, the think tank’s program to advance 10 initiatives addressing key domestic, economic, legal and foreign policy challenges.
+Under her leadership, the marketing team introduced audiences and organizations to policy agendas such as Saving the American Dream, Heritage’s detailed plan to solve the national debt crisis, simplify taxes, redesign entitlement programs and make health care affordable.
+She also oversaw Leadership for America, the think tank’s program to advance 10 initiatives addressing key domestic, economic, legal and foreign policy challenges.

-As a commentator, Wood has appeared on CNN, MSNBC and Fox News Channel (including Sean Hannity and Bill O’Reilly) and on programs such as CBS’ “Face the Nation,” NBC’s “Today,” C-SPAN’s “Washington Journal,” PBS’ “To the Contrary” -- and even ABC’s defunct “Politically Incorrect” with Bill Maher.
-She has been a guest on hundreds of local radio and TV shows.
+As a commentator, Wood has appeared on CNN, MSNBC and Fox News Channel, and on programs such as CBS’ “Face the Nation,” NBC’s “Today,” C-SPAN’s “Washington Journal,” PBS’ “To the Contrary” -- and ABC’s defunct “Politically Incorrect” with Bill Maher.

 A native of Texarkana, Texas, Wood holds a bachelor's degree in history from the College of Charleston in South Carolina.
 She resides in Washington, D.C.